josephparis97/Hashtag-Project/README.md

-# hashtag
+# hashtag detector

 Goal app

-    Propose an app for people who want to associate picture to  hastag on social network
+    Propose an app for people who want to associate picture to a hastag on social network.
+Thanks to machine learning, we are able to   detect hastag associate to the picture

 How is it work ?